 Today we are going to consider three passages in the book of James in which James warns us about foolish ways of speaking.
 In light of the fact that our words flow from our hearts, we shouldn't mistakenly think he's merely giving us conversational techniques or "talking points."
 Heeding the warnings in James involve allowing God to change our hearts in some deep, foundational ways.
 I'll try to point out the heart changes implicit in each passage.
-Note: Today's passages are largely negative, explaining what we should avoid with our words; next week we'll consider Ephesians 4:29 which gives a positive vision for our words.
+As you will notice, today's passages are largely negative, explaining what we should avoid with our words; these Scriptures are primarily profitable for correction and reproof.
+Next week we'll consider Ephesians 4:29 which gives a positive vision for our words; that Scripture is primarily profitable for teaching and training in righteousness.